Arrange Master Documentation

 - Action Buttons & Status Bar: The bottom section contains the main control buttons (

-Arrange,Randomize,Ok,Cancel) and a status bar that provides feedback on the current operation.
+Arrange,Randomize,Ok,Cancel) and a status bar that provides progress feedback.

 Starting a Session:

-- It securely hides your original selected items.
+- It securely hides your original selected items on their native layer.

-- It creates temporary working copies of your items to perform all arrangement operations on.
+- It creates temporary working copies of your items to perform all mathematical operations.

 Working within a Session: